Archive Tags About

 On metadata in Hugo - or turning tags to keywords

 TL;DR How (and why) to add the HTML metadata of keywords, description and canonical link to Hugo’s Cactus Plus theme.
 All code viewable on my blog repository.
 The best being the enemy of the good Before starting a blog I knew I was in considerable danger of spending a year researching blog content management software, not writing a word and eventually shelving the whole project.
 As my inspiration for starting a blog was Guzey’s Why you should start a blog right now I figured a good heuristic was to use whatever he did.
+Hugo, an open-source static site generator, was therefore it.

 • Dec 21